vasi/workflow/README.txt

 Moving from one state to another is called a transition.

-Actions are associated with transitions (actions.module was used for this in Drupal 5; core actions support is in Drupal 6).
+Actions can be associated with transitions.

-Alex Reisner introduced role-based permissions for workflow states and generally enhanced this module.
+Tokens are supported when modules Token and Entity_tokens are enabled.

 ********************************************************************
 INSTALLATION: